We have temporarily closed all Denver Botanic Gardens locations. Denver Botanic Gardens’ response to COVID-19

-Join us for the spring 2018 session of Literature of the Land, a book club series hosted by the Helen Fowler Library.
+Join us for Literature of the Land, a book club series hosted by the Helen Fowler Library.
 We’ll read three books over three months, focusing on a specific topic of interest.
-We delve into literature related to the land and to nature, discussing topics that may range from environmental issues to the culture of food and drink, from the American dust bowl to the cinnamon trees of Southeast Asia.

 Registration is mandatory as attendance will be limited in number to allow for interactive discussion in a friendly group setting.
 The cost is $5 per session, $15 for all three sessions.

 This spring we will be reading the words of land stewards–those that have directly felt the changes brought on by colonization and industrialization.
 The conversation is a global one, but these local and native activists share, through the knowledge of their people’s ties to the land, what it means to be a true environmentalist in a culture that demands for us to be anything but.

 Starting in April, we will discuss "Unbowed: My Autobiography" by Wangari Maathai.
 May will bring us to "The Right to be Cold" by Sheila Watt-Cloutier, and we’ll wrap up in June with "As Long as the Grass Grows: The Indigenous Fight for Environmental Justice, from Colonization to Standing Rock" by Dina Gilio-Whitaker.